 Automated External Defibrillator (AED)

 Cardiovascular disease is the leading cause of death in the United States.
 As more people become at risk of developing cardiovascular disease, the probability of a cardiac arrest increases.
 The use of AEDs has been critical to surviving a sudden and unexpected cardiac arrest.
-The University Safety Policy SY22 - Automated External Defibrillators (AED) - was revised in 2009 to provide guidelines for the purchase, use and placement of AEDs in University facilities and vehicles.
+The University Safety Policy SY22 - Automated External Defibrillators (AED) - was revised in 2009 to provide guidelines for the purchase, placement and maintaintenance of AEDs in University facilities and vehicles.

-Penn State Safety Policy SY22 requires any Penn State department or administrative unit planning to purchase, use or maintain an Automated External Defibrillator (AED) to prepare a "Work Unit Plan to Acquire and Use an AED."
-This Plan must be submitted to Environmental Health and Safety for review and approval prior to the purchase or installation of the AED.
+Penn State Safety Policy SY22 requires any Penn State work unit planning to purchase, install and maintain an Automated External Defibrillator (AED) to prepare a "Work Unit Plan to Acquire and Install an AED."
+This Work Plan must be submitted to Environmental Health and Safety for review and approval prior to the purchase or installation of the AED.